AvePoint/cloud-api/docs/docs/services-and-features/opus/retrieve-due-records.md

 # Retrieve Due Records

-Use this API to retrieve the records whose disposed due date is earlier than the specified time.
+Use this API to retrieve the records whose disposal due date is earlier than the specified time.

 ## Permission